nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 </table>

 Complete dosage instructions as text.

+These instructions should be formatted as specified by [ISN DAPB4013](https://digital.nhs.uk/data-and-information/information-standards/information-standards-and-data-collections-including-extractions/publications-and-notifications/standards-and-collections/dapb4013-medicine-and-allergy-intolerance-data-transfer) and laid out in the [UK Core implementation guide](https://simplifier.net/guide/ukcoreimplementationguideformedicines/ElementDosage?version=current#text).

 In exceptional cases where for legacy data there is no dosage information recorded in the system then this **MUST** be populated with the text 'No information available'.